 We ship a significant portion of our products to our customers through our distributor network as well as independent third-party delivery companies.
-If any of our key distributors or third-party delivery providers experiences a significant disruption, our products may not be delivered in a timely fashion.
+If any of our key distributors or third-party delivery providers experiences a significant disruption, our products may not be timely delivered.
+Distributors may also decide to reduce their levels of inventory with respect to our products, which could have a material adverse impact on our business, financial condition, results of operations and cash flows.
 In addition, if any of our third-party delivery providers increase prices and we are not able to pass along these increases to customers, find comparable alternatives or adjust our delivery network, our business, financial condition, results of operations and cash flows could be adversely affected.